MummeF/basic-routing/README.md

 # React Basic Routing

-This package is for those who just need basic routing in there react-app.
+This package is for those who just need basic routing in their react-app.

 ### Prerequisites